 Eliza Claudia Filimon is Senior Lecturer of English at the University of the West in Timisoara, Romania.
 Her academic interests include Literary Translation Studies, Audio-visual Translation Studies and Film Studies.
 She holds MAs in English Applied Linguistics and in Film Studies, and a PhD in English Literature and Film.
 She is a certified translator, subtitler and interpreter for English, Dutch and Romanian, and translated everything from literature and academic writing to EU legislation, and museum catalogs from and into English, Dutch and Romanian.
 Eliza is a judge in International Creative Writing contests and film festivals, and reviewer and editor of international journals such as Romanian Journal of English Studies, ATINER, and Galaxia 42.

-Helena Fornells is a poet and translator from Barcelona currently based in Edinburgh.
-She writes poetry in both English and Catalan, and is currently completing an MFA in Creative Writing at the University of St Andrews.
-In 2018 she won the Oxford Brookes International Poetry Competition (EAL).
-Helena also works as a bookseller.
+Helena Fornells Helena is a poet and translator from Barcelona currently based in Edinburgh.
+She writes poetry in both English and Catalan and works as a bookseller.

 Josep Llobera Capllonch is a Mallorcan writer-translator based in Edinburgh.
 He writes both prose and poetry in Catalan, Spanish and English.
 He self-translated his novel La necesidad es un pato into English as part of his MSc in Translation Studies at the University of Edinburgh.
 His academic research brought him to Charles University where he presented his paper “Self-Translation: Breaking the Traditional Axioms in a Tongue not Mine” in the last L2 Translation Conference.